Dog Fence Wire

 The gauge you select for use with your electric dog fence system will have very little impact on the way the wire transmits the signal to the receiver collar unless you are using a system at, or close to, its maximum rated capacity.
 In this case, a thicker wire may help to increase the effective range you can achieve with the system.
 For example, you may be able to stretch a 20-acre system to effectively enclose 22 acres with the use of a heavier gauge wire.
 If you are replacing a section of wire in your existing underground dog fence system, it is always a good idea to match the gauge of the new wire to that of the damaged existing wire.
 This ensures that your signal will be consistent throughout the entirety of the fence’s range.
 Mixing wires of different gauges can cause problems with your transmission including inconsistent signals or even a false wire break alarm.
 Whether you’re replacing a section of your existing fence or wiring your yard for the first time from scratch, at FlexPetz you can easily find an inexpensive big brand compatible wire for your project.

-Once you have determined the gauge of your underground fence wire, there are a few more factors that could affect its durability that are important to note.
-Choosing a wire that is marketed to be professional grade, will offer added durability over time.
+Once you have determined the gauge of your underground dog fence wire, there are a few more factors that could affect its durability that are important to note.
+Choosing a heavy duty 14-gauge dog fence wire will offer added durability over time.
 Manufacturer’s grade wire, regardless of gauge, is of medium quality, lighter weight and aimed to keep shipping and initial installation costs down.
 This wire will work with your system, but does not hold up to the elements as well as a professional grade wire.
-The insulation of such wire, typically vinyl coating, is prone to cracking and over time exposes the copper, leaving the wire susceptible to damage.
+The insulation of cheaper manufacturer wire, typically vinyl coating, is prone to cracking and over time exposes the copper, leaving the wire susceptible to damage.
 This can impact the functionality of your dog fence system.
-Since locating, digging up, and repairing wire breaks can be a tedious job, many people prefer to upgrade to a pro-grade wire from the start.
+Since locating, digging up, and repairing wire breaks can be a tedious job, many people prefer to upgrade to a professional quality wire from the start.

-Although the initial cost of professional grade wire is more than manufacturer grade wire, there are many benefits to choosing pro-grade wire for your dog fence.
+Although the initial cost of heavy duty dog fence wire is more than manufacturer grade wire, there are many benefits to choosing heavy duty wire for your dog fence.
 Professional grade dog fence wire holds up better to freezing conditions, sunlight exposure, water exposure, general wear and tear, and the effect of contraction and expansion of the ground.
 Pro-grade insulated wire, rated for burial, preferably polyethylene or plastic coated, works best.

 The pros use either a 14 or 16-gauge wire with a 45 mm thickness coating.
 The coating gives the interior copper a solid, waterproof layer of protection making it much more durable than the 20-gauge manufacturer vinyl coating that is not waterproof.
 The long term cost and time savings make the heavier duty pro-grade wire a much better investment for pet owners wanting to maximize the life of their system.
 Purchasing that same pro-grade underground dog fence wire at FlexPetz makes this simple upgrade even more cost effective, by offering big brand compatibility at a low price point.
 While either type of wire will work for your initial installation, the difference is found in the number of times you will have to repair or replace your dog fence wire over the years.